 Watch video For iOS 14 Beta or Public beta Wi-Fi not working then Go back to iOS 13

 WiFi dropping or Disconnecting is the most common problem in all devices.
-Not only you are on the list but others also.
+Unfortunately, not only are you on the list, but others are also.
 So, don’t miss sharing the important fixes on iOS 14 WiFi issues with your iPhone, iPad, or iPod Touch.